xrdocs/cloud-scale-networking/_tutorials/2016-05-31-ios-xr-global-config-replace.md

   <cr>
 ```

->
+### Sub-Interface considerations

-Note that replacing interface "X" with "Y" will also cause sub-interfaces hosted under "X" (e.g. "X.abc", "X.def") to also be replaced with "Y"
+Replacing interface "X" with "Y" will also cause all sub-interfaces hosted under "X" (e.g. "X.abc", "X.def") to also be replaced with "Y"
->

 Example: `replace interface gigabitEthernet 0/0/0/1 with gigabitEthernet 0/0/0/2` would cause sub-interface gigabitEthernet 0/0/0/1.100 to be replaced to  gigabitEthernet 0/0/0/2.100
-{: .notice--warning}

 ### Example 1